 Situations in the descending wedge are similar:

-Descending wedge at the uptrend suggests a pause before continuation of the price growth.
+Descending wedge at the uptrend suggests a pause before the continuation of the price growth.

 In the figure, you can see a triangle appearing after the downtrend.
 Its peak is directed downwards.
 It is formed by several price waves (three or more).
 The signal for opening a long position appears when the price breaks the upper line of the descending Wedge pattern.

 Usually these signals are strong enough to determine the entry point accurately.
 The figure also shows that the price may return to the upper facet and retest it top down.
 If this testing proves to be ineffective, a long position can be opened again.